The hidden costs of Microsoft Visio (+ why Lucid is a better investment)

 If poor collaboration is a hidden cost of Visio, then effective collaboration could be considered an obvious benefit of Lucid.
 Lucid supports both real-time and asynchronous collaboration with the ability to edit simultaneously, leave comments or @mentions, chat with teammates, and invite people outside the organization to collaborate.

 Plus, Lucid is continually looking for new ways to support modern teams.
-That’s why we recently launched new collaborative capabilities, including Visual Activities (a way for teams to capture every voice and align) and Team Spaces (a central hub to house team resources and communication).
+That’s why we recently launched new collaborative capabilities, including Visual Activities (a way for teams to capture every voice and align) and team hubs (a central space to house team resources and communication).

 According to a survey of our user base, on average, Lucid users collaborate 2.6x more with our products, which typically includes collaborating with three other cross-functional teams.